Karagul/intro-regression_RMD/lecture-1/Lecture-1.md

 ## A Running Example

-What is our best guess of the Republican vote share in a district where the Republic tweet share is 50?
+What is our best guess of the Republican vote share in a district where the Republican tweet share is 50?
 $$
 \begin{eqnarray}
 \hat{Y} &=& 37.04 + .27(\mbox{Tweet Share}) \\